-The main advantage of this synthesis-operator approach, compared to the existing derivative-free methods mentioned above, is that it fully exploits continuous-time data without preprocessing such as sampling or filtering.
-Once irreversible processing that causes information loss is applied to continuous-time data, we can only address sufficient conditions for informativity of those data.
+The main advantage of this synthesis-operator approach, compared with the existing derivative-free methods mentioned above, is that it is formulated in terms of the original continuous-time data without relying on sampled or filtered data representations.
+Sampled data do not explicitly retain inter-sample information, and filtering approaches require tuning parameters to condition the data.
+Such reformulations may shift the focus of informativity analysis from the original data to the processed data, as in \cite{Rapisarda2024, Ohta2024MTNS,Ohta2024,Wang2025}.
 In contrast, the synthesis-operator approach handles continuous-time data directly.
-Therefore, it provides a framework that allows us to study not only sufficiency but also necessity of informativity, in parallel with the discrete-time setting.
-Moreover, system analysis and controller design can be developed without parameters for sampling or filtering.
+This provides a framework to study not only sufficient but also necessary conditions for the original data to be informative, in parallel with the discrete-time setting.
+Moreover, methods for system analysis and controller design can be developed without sampling or filtering parameters.